···

 Connecting with who you want to become energizes the choices that lead there.

-This kind of writing can also strengthen your ability to see yourself more clearly — which is really about building a deeper self-reflection practice.
+This kind of writing strengthens your ability to see yourself more clearly — which is really about building a deeper self-reflection practice over time.

 How to Reflect Without Spiraling